llm-operator/docs/docs/source/fine_tuning.rst

 Model Fine-tuning
 =================

-This page describes how to fine-tune models with LLM Operator.
+This page describes how to fine-tune models with LLMariner.

 Submitting a Fine-Tuning Job
 ----------------------------